a-djebali/recommendations-from-scratch-/README.md

 ## Overview

-This is the best guide for "Building recommendations systems from scratch" by [Ahmed Djebali](https://goo.gl/dV9EkX).
+This is the best guide for "Building recommendation systems from scratch" by [Ahmed Djebali](https://goo.gl/dV9EkX).

 ## Dependencies